lennertvhoy/lms-platform/technical_document.md

 * **Alternative:**

-  * Vue 3 + Vite if you prefer the Vue ecosystem; nearly as simple but slightly less native integration with Azure Static Web Apps.
+  * Vue 3 + Vite if you prefer the Vue ecosystem; nearly as simple but slightly less native integration with Azure App Service Web App.

 ---